The asymptotic expansion of the spacetime metric at the event horizon: Uniqueness of the expansion

 \subsection{The first derivative}

-We start by computing $Q_1(\s, V)$ in Theorem \ref{thm: asymptotic expansion}.
+We start by computing $Q_1(\s, V)$ in Theorem \ref{thm: uniqueness in gauge}.
 It turns out that its components are given by simple explicit formulas.
 Let $\on$ denote the Levi-Civita connection with respect to $\s$ and let $\oR$ and $\oRic$ denote the curvature tensor and the Ricci curvature of $\s$, respectively.
-We will also use the notation

 \begin{prop} In terms of the null time function $t$, we have

 for all $X, Y \in V^\perp$, where $\kappa$ is the surface gravity with respect to $W$, defined in \eqref{eq: surface gravity}.
 Moreover, we have